prominence-eosc/docs/kv.md

 Note that all keys are private to each user.
 Values can be in any ASCII or binary format (they are internally stored base64-encoded).

 ## Using the command line interface
 `prominence kv` allows users to interact with the key-value store.
-To list keys all keys:
+To list all keys:
 ```
 prominence kv list
 ```
-or list all keys with a specific prefix:
+or to list all keys with a specific prefix:
 ```
 prominence kv list /inputs
 ```